jdtonkin/tonkinlab/content/project/fw-biodiversity/index.md

   focal_point = "Smart"
 +++

-We are passionate about freshwater environments.
-We seek to understand their biodiversity and are particularly interested in the role that the structure of river networks has in this.
+We are passionate about freshwater environments, and hope to better understand and protect their biodiversity.